The Arc de Triomphe is one of the most famous Paris monuments. Its top platform provides a spectacular view of the city.

 The incredible beauty of Paris is evident when you look at her from the top of the Arc de Triomphe monument.

-Look towards Champs Elysees and Louvre Museum 5km east (picture).
+Look towards Champs Elysees and the Louvre 5km east (picture).
 Look towards La Defense 5 km west (picture).
 Look towards Eiffel Tower (picture).
 This is altogether one of the best panoramic views of Paris.

 If you don't have much time, you can see the Arc de Triomphe on a Paris guided tour.
+Information.
 Alternatively, see Arc de Triomphe on the classical Paris triumphal way walking tour.
 A visit of Arc de Triomphe takes less than two hours.
 See details on Arc de Triomphe web site.

 Your visit will be quite easy if you stay in a hotel near Champs Elysees.
 This district has conveniently located hotels of excellent quality which we recommend.